How to make an international Interac e-Transfer?

 Interac say that Western Union money transfers via Interac e-Transfer can take as little as 30 minutes from the point that you arrange the transfer in your online banking.
 However, the exact length of time taken will depend on where you’re sending money, and will be confirmed when you log into online banking and model the transaction.

-Wise offers the convenience of sending money direct to your recipient’s bank - but can save you 8x compared to making the same transaction with your regular bank.
-And if you send and receive money regularly, you might be even better off with a multi-currency borderless account.
-This new type of account lets you hold your money in any of dozens of currencies all in the same account, make international transfers using the real mid-market rate, and receive money fee free in major currencies such as British pounds, Australian and US dollars and euros.
+Wise offers the convenience of sending money direct to your recipient’s bank - without keeping the fees and exchange rate a secret.
+And if you send and receive money regularly, you might be even better off with a Wise account.
+This account lets you hold your money in CAD, USD, GBP and more, make international transfers using the real mid-market rate, and receive money fee free in major currencies.
 See if you can save, with a borderless account, today.

 Sources: